cezamee/Yoda/README.md

 ## Description
 Yoda is an experimental network server (backdoor ? =P) using AF_XDP, eBPF, and a full userspace network stack (gVisor netstack) to explore low-level packet processing, TLS PTY shell access, and resource management on modern Linux systems.
 All networking (TCP/IP) is handled outside the Linux kernel, entirely in userspace.
 The codebase is documented in both English and French for clarity and maintainability.
 Performance and security are not guaranteed—this project is for research, learning, and demonstration purposes.

 ## Features
 - **AF_XDP Packet I/O:** Lock-free ring buffer, optimized packet processing (best effort, experimental).
 - **eBPF/XDP Integration:** Custom XDP programs for MAC-based signature/port filtering and redirection.
 - **gVisor Netstack:** User-space TCP/IP stack for isolation, protocol experimentation, and full bypass of the Linux kernel network stack.
 - **TLS PTY Shell:** Remote shell access over TLS with dynamic terminal sizing (for demo/testing only).
 - **Resource Management:** CPU affinity, buffer pools, and adaptive sleep for efficient resource usage.
+- **Process & Binary Hiding:** Yoda hides its own PIDs and binary file from `/proc` directory listings and tools like `ls`, `ps`, `top`, etc., by hooking the `getdents64` syscall with eBPF.
+This makes the process and its executable invisible to standard process and file enumeration on the system.
 - **Bilingual Comments:** All code is documented in both English and French.

 ## File Overview